What are the hospital hours?

 Do you offer spay/neuter services?

-A: Yes, we do!
-Please contact our office to schedule your pet's procedure.
+A: Yes, we do for our established patients!
+Please contact our office to ask about scheduling your pet's procedure.

 How often should my pet have an exam?